pearcej/complex/_sources/Evolution/SimulatingEvolution.rst

 - **Variation**: We need variability in the population, that is, differences between individuals.
 - **Differential survival** or **reproduction**: The differences between individuals have to affect their ability to survive or reproduce.

 To simulate these features, we’ll define a population of agents that represent individual organisms.
 Each agent has genetic information, called its **genotype**, which is the information that gets copied when the agent replicates.
-In our model1, a genotype is represented by a sequence of ``N`` binary digits (zeros and ones), where ``N`` is a parameter we choose.
+In our model, a genotype is represented by a sequence of ``N`` binary digits (zeros and ones), where ``N`` is a parameter we choose.

 To generate variation, we create a population with a variety of genotypes; later we will explore mechanisms that create or increase variation.